 chicken tikka masala

-- In a small bowl, combine the coriander, cumin, garam masala, 1 tbsp tandoori masala, kashmiri chili powder, and salt.
+- In a small bowl, combine the coriander, cumin, garam masala, 2 tsp tandoori masala, kashmiri chili powder and kosher salt if you are using it.
 This is your spice mix.

 - Heat 4 tbsp vegetable oil in a pot over medium heat until it shimmers.